sonertari/SSLproxy/README.md

 - The precedence of filter types is as Dst Host > SSL > HTTP.
 - The precedence of filter actions is as Divert > Split > Pass > Block.
-This is only for the same type of filter rules.
+This is only for the same type of filtering rules.
 - The precedence of site fields is as sni > cn for SSL filter and host > uri for HTTP filter.